However, there is one thing you must understand — being compliant does not mean you’re secure.

 Managing third-party vendors

 It’s common for financial institutions to work with third-party vendors.
-When the CCPA passed, there was significant concern about working with third parties.
+When CCPA passed, there was significant concern about working with third parties.
 That’s because financial institutions could be held accountable when vendors experience data breaches.

 Encryption guidelines